-We all try to make the most of our study sessions.
-After all, the way you study directly affects how well you do during exam time.
+When it comes to studying, we’ll try just about anything to make the most out of our sessions.
+Wouldn’t everyone?
+But while there are tons of helpful study tips and tricks out there, not everything you hear is actually going to help you study smarter.
 That’s why we’re calling out a few studying myths we’ve heard floating around that just need to be put to rest.

 1. You should always stick with the same study environment to stay productive.